T InvokeWithReturn( System.Object targetObject, System.Object[] parameters )

 Usage

 To use the InvokeWithReturn method, you need to have an instance of MethodDescription that represents the method you want to invoke.
-You then call InvokeWithReturn on this instance, passing the target object on which the method should be invoked and an array of parameters that the method requires.
+You will also need the target object on which the method should be invoked and an array of parameters that match the method's signature.

 Example